This post may contain affiliate links. Please read our disclosure policy.

-- Combine the rice, tomatoes, parsley, green onions, green peppers, crushed red pepper and garlic.
-Season with salt and pepper and drizzle 1/4 cup of the olive oil over the mixture.
-Toss to combine well.
+- Combine the rice, tomatoes, parsley, green onions, green peppers, garlic and crushed red pepper.
+Season with salt and pepper and drizzle ¼ cup of the olive oil over the mixture.
+Toss well to combine.

-- To stuff and roll the grape leaves, lay a grape leaf flat on a cutting board, scoop out a heaping teaspoon of the rice mixture into the center of the grape leaf, and carefully fold in the sides and roll it like you would when making a wrap.
-The trick is to roll it tightly enough so that it doesn't unravel while cooking, but not too tightly since the rice needs room to expand as it cooks.
-Repeat until all the stuffing has been used.
+- To stuff and roll the grape leaves, lay a grape leaf flat on a cutting board, scoop out a heaping teaspoon of the rice mixture into the center of the grape leaf.

-- Line the bottom of a large pot with tomatoes and/or potatoes and season with salt/pepper.
-The vegetables at the bottom are used to buffer the grape leaves from burning at the bottom while the stuffing/filling cooks.
+- Line the bottom of a large pot with tomatoes and season with salt/pepper.

 - Neatly arrange the stuffed and rolled grape leaves in rows, alternating directions, to completely cover the circumference of the pot.
 Make sure to tightly pack them in the pot to prevent them from floating up and unwrapping during cooking.

-- Drizzle each layer with some of the 1/2 cup of olive oil and season with salt and pepper to taste.
+- Drizzle each layer with some of the remaining ½ cup of olive oil and season with salt and pepper to taste.

-- When you've filled the pot with all the grape leaves, place a plate upside down on top of the grape leaves in the pot.
+- Place a plate upside down on top of the grape leaves in the pot.
 Next use something to weigh it down (a second plate works well or a bowl full of water).
-This will hold down the grape leaves in place, and prevent floating while they are cooking).
+This will hold down the grape leaves in place, and prevent floating while they are cooking.

-- Add enough boiling water to completely cover the grape leaves and the plate.
-I use 5 cups of water for 2 cups of rice.
+- Add enough water (about 5-6 cups) to completely cover the grape leaves and the plate.
 Then cover the pot and cook on medium heat for 30 minutes, until most of the water is absorbed and the rice is cooked.

-- Remove from heat and let cool uncovered.
+- Remove from heat and let rest for 30 minutes.
 Transfer to a dish and enjoy warm or at room temperature.